 Detainees have the right to bail, except when held for capital offenses or those punishable by a life sentence.
 The bail system largely functioned as intended, and suspects were allowed to appeal a judge’s decision to deny bail.
 The law provides an accused or detained person the right to choose a lawyer and, if the suspect cannot afford one, to have the state provide one.
 An underresourced Public Attorney’s Office, however, limited access of indigent persons to public defenders.

 Arbitrary Arrest: Security forces continued to detain individuals, including juveniles, arbitrarily and without warrants on charges other than terrorism, especially in areas of armed conflict.
-In July a journalist filed multiple complaints before the Office of the Ombudsman against PNP officials for arbitrary arrest and detention over mistaken identity.
-The complainant linked the arrest to the government’s targeting of individuals linked to communist rebels.

 e.
 Denial of Fair Public Trial

 The law provides for an independent judiciary; although the government generally respected judicial independence, pressure, threats, and intimidation directed at the judiciary from various sources were reported by NGOs during the year.
 Six lawyers were killed as of July.
 Corruption through nepotism, personal connections, and sometimes bribery continued to result in relative impunity for wealthy or influential offenders.
 Insufficient personnel, inefficient processes, and long procedural delays also hindered the judicial system.
 These factors contributed to widespread skepticism that the criminal justice system delivered due process and equal justice.